 Section 6: Otematata to Kurow

-A new section of trail is OPEN for riding on the lake side of the road just past Wharekuri ruins.
+A new section of trail is OPEN for riding on the lake side of the road just east of Wharekuri ruins.
 The section of trail on the south side of the road by the Wharekuri ruins is NOT OPEN and leads to a dead end until we complete a bridge.
 Creeks still need to be crossed using the road bridges in the interim with normal road rules applying.

 The extension to the trail past the Kurow Bluffs is able to be ridden.
 Sections of trail not yet available are marked by cones.